Skip to Content

 • Add a suitable amount of dark soy sauce to adjust the color according to your preference.

 Note: Some recipes include pork belly slices, ground pork, and dried cuttlefish.
-However, I will leave them out since the ingredients I use has enough flavor for this recipe.
+However, I will leave them out since the ingredients I use have enough flavor for this taro rice recipe.

 Taro rice (芋头饭) is an easy one-pot meal that is incredibly delicious.
 The fragrance from the ingredients is enough to make you drool!